aasgherali/aasgherali.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     On the left, a sunset view at Duden Park, Antalya.
 Middle, The Mediterranean Sea, a mesmerizing canvas, stretches out before you, its sparkling waves gently lapping against the shore.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+Right, view from the hotel balcony.
 </div>